Upcoming Tech Trends In 2015

 Working on the go

 According to the Australian Bureau of Statistics, a third of small businesses are now using the internet to work remotely.
-Coupled with cloud computing and cloud storage it’s easier than ever for businesses to work from home, on the road, or just about anywhere with an internet connection.
+Coupled with cloud computing, document management systems, and cloud storage it’s easier than ever for businesses to work from home, on the road, or just about anywhere with an internet connection.
+However, it is recommended that businesses should provide its employees a remote working solution when problems arise so that they can properly manage unexpected dilemmas when working remotely.

 If your office is looking like a fire hazard, it could be time to consider moving online.
 Switching to online accounting will not only reduce the amount of paper you use but save you time, money and possibly your sanity.